evan-erdos/trail-of-cthulhu/story/prose-outline.md

 and that another student has volunteered to be "awakened".

-In their attempts to learn more about the ritual, the Players are eventually caught by none other than the High Acolyte.
+In their attempts to learn more about the ritual, the PCs are eventually caught by none other than the High Acolyte.

 They are told that if they perform his *coup de grâce*, then they'll be "awakened", and in good standing with the cult.